kemichris/Active-Projects/README.md

 ### What dapp can do

 .
-Users are able to submit there address for approval/ .
-Approved address can then proceed to vote/
+Users are able to submit there address for approval

+.
+Approved address can then proceed to vote.

-. users can vote for any proposal of there choice./
+. users can vote for any proposal of there choice.

-. users will be able to check vote result immediately and see the winner/
+. users will be able to check vote result immediately and see the winner